ParaCoToUl/noarr-pipelines/docs/compute-node.md

 });
 ```

 The `advance` event method should start the actual computation of the compute node.
 This computation may be asynchronous and run in another thread.
 It is advised for expensive computations for them not to block the scheduler thread.
 Since this is a common requirement, noarr pipelines provide an `AsyncComputeNode` that already asynchronizes the advance method.
 This extended node is explained in a [following section](#async-compute-node).
 When the asynchronous operation finishes, it must call the `my_node.callback()` method to signal its completion.
 Otherwise the scheduler will remain thinking the operation is still running and will not advance the node anymore.
-You do not need to start an asynchronous operation if the logic you want to perform is relatively simple and/or it accesses a lot of shared variables, so you need to run in the scheduler thread anyways.
-But even in this case you need to call `callback` when you are done.
+We do not need to start an asynchronous operation if the logic we want to perform is relatively simple and/or it accesses a lot of shared variables, so we need to run in the scheduler thread anyways.
+But even in this case we need to call `callback` when we are done.

 After the `advance` method is invoked are all the links for this compute node ready, have envelopes attached and may be modified by the node from any thread.
 This remains true until the `post_advance` method finishes.